 An analysis of trends in the BRB's workforce indicates turnover is the agency's primary area of concern.
 As a result of attrition caused by competition from public and private sectors, the BRB is expected to experience a turnover rate in key staff of 40-50 percent over the next four years.
-The problem is exacerbated by vacancy periods that have lasted as long as five months because budget constraints have limited the agency's ability to offer competitive salaries.
+The problem is exacerbated by the agency's budget limitations to offer competitive salaries.
 To address this issue, the BRB must maintain a succession and retention plan.